-NOTE E - ECONOMIC DEPENDENCY
+NOTE F - ECONOMIC DEPENDENCY

 The Developers owns a significant portion of land within the District.
 The District's activity is dependent upon the continued involvement of the Developers, the loss of which could have a material adverse effect on the District's operations.
-At September 30, 2020, the majority of the board members were affiliated with the Developers.
+At September 30, 2022, all of the board members were affiliated with the Developers.

-NOTE F - RISK MANAGEMENT
+NOTE G - RISK MANAGEMENT